paolobang/Shopify-Bulk-Python/README.md

     API_VERSION = '2023-01'
     ```

-5. Open "main.ipynb" file restart kernel before to run it.
+5. Open "main.ipynb" file and restart kernel before to run it.

 <p align="right">(<a href="#top">back to top</a>)</p>